 It is a remarkable documentary.
-And it is now available to watch on Netflix as well as for free on Four On Demand.
+And it is now available to watch for free on Four On Demand.
 I remember when Channel 4 first broadcast this documentary about Northwood Golf Club and holding my breath.
 I couldn’t believe that they had actually got into a private members club and filmed what we saw.
 Apparently several clubs in the area had been approached and had turned Channel 4 down.
 The “Board of Directors” of Northwood had not only invited them in for a paltry fee, and allowed them free reign to film what and where they liked, including a disciplinary meeting with a member.
 When they were shown a pre-transmission screening they had applauded it.
 It was only after the public backlash after it was shown that the entire board resigned.

 The way it was presented made many squirm.
 It was an unflattering portrayal of golf club life.